- Working From Home (WFH) isn’t an all-or-nothing proposition for most organizations, despite what some high-profile companies have done.

 A lack of face-to-face interaction between employees and supervisors may hamper the exchange of feedback, and the same problem across teams may result in problems with information flow across the organization and the development of silos.

-Ensuring that people across the organization are skilled at communicating with each other is essential to keeping people connected with others and with the organization’s purpose, especially since WFH provides fewer opportunities to “get it right”.
+This is essential to keeping people connected with others and with the organization’s purpose, especially since WFH provides fewer opportunities to “get it right”.

 For leaders who recognize the value of developing these skills in their organization, bringing people together for training around topics such as interpersonal skills and leadership – both of which research suggests may be more effective when taught using a blended approach that includes live instruction – is an opportunity to achieve two goals at once.